sagemath/sagewiki_to_gh-2022-10-10/days65.md

  * Develop code for Hopf monoids in species (Lauve)
  * Learn how to use SAGE in my classroom
- * Resume coding basic algebraic structure for KLR-algebras, quantum shuffle algebras, etc (Im)
+ * Resume coding basic algebraic structure for KLR-algebras, quantum shuffle algebras, etc (Im, Scrimshaw)
  * Start a wiki for combinatorial Hopf algebras, in the format of [[http://www.findstat.org|FindStat]] (Pang)
  * Crystals of tableaux for the Lie superalgebra gl(m|n) (Salisbury)
  * improve NC-Grobner basis calculations, implement dual Quasi-Schur basis #18447 (Zabrocki)